Stormpooper-dotcom/multiplayer-minesweeper/README.md

 ### Multiplayer Minesweeper

-Hello there, this is the multiplayer-minesweeper repo, development section. **Multiplayer has finally been released!**
+Hello there, this is the multiplayer-minesweeper repo. **Multiplayer has finally been released!**

 ### What's inside:
 - Fully functional text-based **multiplayer and singleplayer** Minesweeper game